By Moshe Feiglin

 I am very ashamed of the Holocaust.
-How my people were taken, stripped, humiliated, tortured and led to their deaths – before the eyes of the joyous Poles, Ukrainians, French and other offspring of Christian enlightenment; how newborn babies were impaled on pitchforks on the way to the death pits; how millions were led to the factories of death, and suffocated and burned, fertilizing the fields of Poland and Europe with our people’s ashes – and all with almost no resistance.
+How my people were taken, stripped, humiliated, tortured and led to their deaths – before the eyes of the joyous Poles, Ukrainians, French and other offspring of Christian enlightenment; how newborn babies were impaled on pitchforks on the way to the death pits; how millions were led to the factories of death, and suffocated and burned, fertilizing the fields of Poland and Europe with our people’s ashes – with almost no resistance.

 I am very proud of the Holocaust.
 If the German Asmodeus – the most explicit essence of absolute evil ever revealed in history – sees me, the Jew, as its ultimate enemy, then that means that I am on the other end of the scale.
 In other words, there is something very good about my people.
-If the German Asmodeus represents absolute evil, then it is very afraid of the absolute good – G-d – which I represent.
+If the German Asmodeus represents absolute evil, then it is very afraid of the absolute good – G-d – that I represent.

 There is no way to explain the Holocaust.
 I know survivors who are not on speaking terms with G-d.
 I know many who are the opposite.
 I have no right to go there – and I have neither the ability nor the desire to do so.
 But irrespective of the theological questions surrounding the Holocaust, one thing clearly occurred in its wake: Jewish history stopped being written in exile and started to be written in the Land of Israel.